aoe3mc/ai-guide/docs/xs/variables-scope.md

 # Variables Scope

+!!! warning "This section needs improvements."

+    Certain parts of this section are poorly worded, poorly illustrated and might be confusing.
+Those will be updated at some point.

 Variable scope refers to the region of script from where a variable can be accessed.
 There are a few different scopes in XS: